 You have probably seen depictions of the Left Behind scenario.
 Christian airline pilots are snatched away, leaving their planes to plummet into the ocean.
 Major freeways turn into terrible accident zones as driverless cars plow into each other, causing injuries and deaths!
 Indeed, you may have seen the bumper sticker, “In case of rapture, this car will be without a driver!”
 To those who believe in this rapture theory, the unsaved will not just be left behind—many will go straight to hell, dying in gruesome circumstances in the absence of the “saved.”

-What kind of God is that?
+What kind of cruel and capricious God would do that?

-Can we find, in that passage of Scripture, any indication of a "rapture"?
+So, can we find, in that passage of Scripture, any indication of a “rapture”?
 No!
-Read it for yourself: "After these things I looked, and behold, a door standing open in heaven.
-And the first voice which I heard was like a trumpet speaking with me, saying, 'Come up here, and I will show you things which must take place after this.'
-Immediately I was in the Spirit; and behold, a throne set in heaven, and One sat on the throne" (Revelation 4:1–2).
+Read it for yourself: “After these things I looked, and behold, a door standing open in heaven.
+And the first voice which I heard was like a trumpet speaking with me, saying, ‘Come up here, and I will show you things which must take place after this.’
+Immediately I was in the Spirit; and behold, a throne set in heaven, and One sat on the throne” (Revelation 4:1–2).